SMerrony/mvemg/UserGuide.md

 > ATTach an image file to the named device.
 Tape file images must be in SimH format.

 #### BREAK `<addr>` ####
 > Set an execution BREAKpoint at the given address - the emulator will pause if that address is reached.
 Use the CO command to continue execution.
+The emulator runs a little slower when breakpoints are defined.
+N.B.
+BREAK 0 can be useful for trapping errors.

 #### CHECK ####
 > CHECK the validity of an attached tape image by attempting to read it all and displaying a summary of the virtual tape's contents on the console.

 #### CREATE `<type> <imageFileName>` ####
-> CREATE an empty disk image suitable for attaching to the emulator and initialising with DFMTR.  eg. CREATE DPF BLANK.DPF
+> CREATE an empty disk image suitable for attaching to the emulator and initialising with DFMTR.  eg. CREATE DPJ BLANK.DPJ

 #### DIS `<from> <to> | +<#>` ####
 > DISplay/disassemble memory between the given addresses or # locations from the PC.